Joey Logano spoils Big Three party to win NASCAR title

-But Logano kicked it into another gear during the playoffs with two victories and got eight top-10 finishes in the postseason.
-He led a race-high 80 laps but the title was slipping away until Team Penske teammate Brad Keselowski spun Busch teammate Daniel Suarez for a race-changing caution.
+But Logano kicked it into another gear during the playoffs with two victories and eight top-10 finishes in the postseason.
+He led a race-high 80 laps but the title was slipping away in the waning laps until Team Penske teammate Brad Keselowski spun Busch teammate Daniel Suarez for a race-changing caution.

-He was fourth on the restart with 15 laps remaining but powered his way alongside leader Truex, used a power move in the outside lane three laps later to take over the top spot and he pulled away to win for Roger Penske.
+He was fourth on the restart with 15 laps remaining but powered his way alongside leader Truex, used a strong move in the outside lane three laps later to take over the top spot, and Logano pulled away to win for Penske.

 "We were the favorite.
 We executed down the stretch like nobody's business," Logano said.
 "I knew we had a short-run car.
 I said it before the race started that if it was anything longer than 25 laps we were going to be in trouble.
 That showed all day.
 But it came down to the short run and we are champions.
 NASCAR champions."